Girl Scout Juliettes

 Attend Girl Scout Events & Activities

 Juliettes can meet other girls in their area while completing Journeys, earning badges, or learning more about the outdoors at council-sponsored events.
-Locate council-sponsored events in the Sky’s the Limit or the GSVSC online events calendar.
-Then register online through eBiz.
-GS Communities also offer many events and service opportunities, which are great for Juliettes to meet other Girl Scouts in their area.
-Your Volunteer Services Manager can help you contact your local volunteers for information regarding GS Community opportunities.
+Locate these events in The Sky’s the Limit or on the GSVSC online events calendar.
+Your local Girl Scout county/city service unit also offers many events and service opportunities which are great for Juliettes to meet other Girl Scouts in their area.
+Contact us at email@example.com or 540-777-5100 so we can help you contact your local volunteers for information regarding local community opportunities.

 Adventurers is an action-oriented group of older Girl Scouts who are seeking exciting, stimulating activities to challenge their capabilities, broaden their horizons, and increase their self-confidence.
 It is for girls age 11-17 and in grades 6-12.
 Members often participate in rock climbing, caving, canoeing, hiking and other similar high-adventure activities.
 Adventurers may be active in regular Girl Scout troops, but individually registered girls can also participate in this Program Pathway.
 As a group, the girls brainstorm, research and vote on several high adventure trips each year.
 Trips and activities take place on weekends, school breaks and summer months, and may include an overnight camp-out.
 As Adventurers’ events are planned, they will be posted online here.
 For more information about joining Adventurers, contact firstname.lastname@example.org.